hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 The common ingredient found in perfume ethanol, alcohol, some chloride substances was explained in a article by Dexter Smith and Joel Belleson.
 In 1999, digiScent developed a computer peripheral device, iSmell, which was designed to emit a smell when a user visited a web site or opened an email.
-The device contain a cartridge with 128 "primary odors"', which could be mixed to replicate nature and man made odors.  see "B. Jebina Priscilla, and M. Anandhavalli, 'Digital Smell Technology'.
-International Journal."
+The device contain a cartridge with 128 "primary odors"', which could be mixed to replicate nature and man made odors.  see B. Jebina Priscilla, and M. Anandhavalli, 'Digital Smell Technology'.
+International Journal.

 DIGITAL SCENT TECHNOLOGY ESCOSYSTEM IMPACT